veiled-coder/veiled-coder/README.md

 ## Hi there 👋

- - 👯 FrontEnd-Development graduate from SheCodes.io and Stutern Academy
+ - 👯FrontEnd-Development graduate from SheCodes.io and Stutern Academy
- - ❓ Currently a full stack development student at Qwasar silicon valley
+ - ❓Currently a full stack development student at Qwasar silicon valley
- - ❓ Currently a front end developer at colab.io
+ - ❓Currently a front end developer at colab.io
- - ⚡ Fun fact: i love reciting and memorising the Qur'an.
+ - ⚡Fun fact: i love reciting and memorising the Qur'an.

 ## Technologies